gvec-group/gvec/docs/index.md

 Use of modern object-oriented Fortran
 :::
 :::{grid-item-card}  Python bindings
-Python bindings for running and postprocessing and integration with other tools.
+Installable with `pip`.
+Python bindings for running, postprocessing and integration with other tools.
 :::
 ::::